tillitis/tillitis-key1/doc/threat_model/threat_model.md

   Firmware will only start it after a power cycle if the computed digested is the same.

-- App slot 1: No protection against changing app.
-Instead, we rely on the app getting it's own CDI with the measured boot/verified boot combination so a malicious app cannot leak secrets.
+- App slot 1: Changing app needs user to assert presence by touching touch sensor.
+For malicious apps we rely on the app getting it's own CDI with the measured boot/verified boot combination so a malicious app cannot leak secrets.

 ## Known weaknesses